-pollution of waters [or water pollution] Has the same meaning as in the Protection of the Environment Operations Act 1997 premises Means the premises described in condition A2.1 regional office Means the relevant EPA office referred to in the Contacting the EPA document accompanying this licence reporting period For the purposes of this licence, the reporting period means the period of 12 months after the issue of the licence, and each subsequent period of 12 months.
+Has the same meaning as in the Protection of the Environment Operations Act 1997 reporting period

+Means the relevant EPA office referred to in the Contacting the EPA document accompanying this licence

+For the purposes of this licence, the reporting period means the period of 12 months after the issue of the licence, and each subsequent period of 12 months.
 In the case of a licence continued in force by the Protection of the Environment Operations Act 1997, the date of issue of the licence is the first anniversary of the date of issue or last renewal of the licence following the commencement of the Act.